-Naturally, the longer your lease is the more negotiating power you will have.
+Naturally, the longer your lease is, the more reasonable you are, the more negotiating power you will have.

 If you go onto Facebook Groups, you will see plenty of situations where unforeseen situations occur between tenant, agent and landlord.
-Such scenarios like, tenants being challenged about damage, and small claims court, deposits not being refunded, verbal agreements that were not met, and so on.
+Such scenarios like, tenants being challenged about damage, and when to go to small claims court, deposits not being refunded, verbal agreements that were not met, and so on and so on.

 What could and does cost extra